 Connecting a BLU device is really simple in the mobile application.
-Just open it, wait a second for searching automatically all available devices and then, tap on the desired device.
-An animation will be on the screen for few seconds and then, the BLU will start automatically to acquired data.
+Just open it, wait a second for it to automatically search all available devices and then tap on the desired device.
+An animation will be on the screen for a few seconds, and then the BLU will start automatically to acquire data.
 The delay between the tap and the acquisition is due to a complete setup of the BLU device before making the acquisition.
 A factory reset is done before beginning the acquisition.
-This will ensure the BLU device to be in a perfect situation at each connection.
+This will ensure the BLU device is in a perfect situation at each connection.

-Figure 3-9 Waiting the acquisition to start after device selection
+Figure 10.
+Waiting for the acquisition to start after device selection